ml-struct-bio/cryodrgn/README.md

 ### Version 1.1

-This version is identical to the Version 1.0 release with updated default parameters for `cryodrgn train_vae`.
-In particular, this version uses a larger model architecture and has accelerated mixed-precision training turned on by default.
-Summary of changes (and flags to revert behavior):
+Updated default parameters for `cryodrgn train_vae` with modified positional encoding, larger model architecture, and accelerated mixed-precision training turned on by default:
 * Mixed precision training is now turned on by default (Use `--no-amp` to revert to single precision training)
 * Encoder/decoder architecture is now 1024x3 by default (Use `--enc-dim 256` and `--dec-dim 256` to revert)
 * Gaussian Fourier featurization for faster training and higher resolution density maps (Use `--pe-type geom_lowf` to revert)